 You've probably often heard television weather reporters talk about high and low pressure systems, and there's a good reason why the pressure is such an important part of the weather forecast.
 High and low pressure zones indicate distinctly different types of weather on the way.
-Low pressure is associated with rain and storms, while a high-pressure system tends to mean clear, fair weather.
+Low pressure is associated with rain and storms, while high air pressure system tends to mean clear, fair weather.

 Cold air is denser and heavier than warm air, so it tends to sink while warm air tends to rise.
 In areas where winds converge at high altitude, cold air sinks and creates a temporary buildup of air near the Earth's surface and thus a zone of high pressure.
 Atmospheric pressure decreases with increasing altitude, so high pressure is actually a relative term; generally, weather forecasters use this to mean high relative to normal atmospheric pressure at that altitude.